Employee Well-being

 As a policy, GC offers competitive remuneration and benefits to its employees compared to leading companies in the same industry.
 The Company participates in the remuneration survey specifically for the petrochemical industry, which is GC’s benchmark, conducted by the benefit and compensation consultants every year, to obtain information and maintain competitiveness.
 The Company uses the survey data to determine employee compensation to ensure that all employees receive living wages that are at or above the cost-of-living estimates or relevant benchmarks, and sufficient to support both themselves and their families.

 In addition, the appropriate remuneration is determined in accordance with the performance and duties to create utmost efficiency and effectiveness for both the Company and the employees.
 The salary structure is determined according to job level and position, taking into account fair remuneration regardless of gender.
 The Company also routinely monitors the gender pay gap to ensure equal remuneration for men and women.
+The Company provides various employee welfare benefits as required by law and beyond legal requirements.
+The Company also continuously improves its welfare and benefits to create a positive experience for employees within the organization, catering to the diverse needs of different employee groups through welfare programs designed to accommodate the specific needs of each group, such as Flexible Benefits, Flexible OPD Plan, and parental medical expense benefits, among others.

 Working Hours Practices